Overview

 • The Scheduler retains the current viewport date/time position (the horizontal scrollbar will be adjusted automatically)

 This tutorial explains how to implement day/week/month view switching in the JavaScript Scheduler component.
-For a traditional ("Outlook") day/week/month calendar please see HTML5/JavaScript Calendar with Day/Week/Month Views tutorial.
+For a traditional ("Outlook") day/week/month calendar, please see the HTML5/JavaScript Calendar with Day/Week/Month Views tutorial.

 License